Wandalen/wMathModels/doc/eng/concept/Overview.md

 ![Triangle](../../img/Triangle.png)

 The vertices of the triangle `triangle` go consecutively by 2 scalars to the vertex.
-6 scalars are enough to describe a triangle in 2D.
+6 scalars are enough to describe a triangle in a 2D.

 ### ConvexPolygon

-Mathematical model of a convex polygon.
+The mathematical model of a convex polygon.

-Convex polygon is a simple polygon ( not self-intersecting ) in which no line segment between two points on the boundary ever goes outside the polygon.
+A convex polygon is a simple polygon ( not self-intersecting ) in which no line segment between two points on the boundary ever goes outside the polygon.
 In a convex polygon, all interior angles are less than or equal to 180 degrees.
 In this model of the polygon, it is set by enumerating its vertices counterclockwise.
 A matrix is used as a container for the data of the convex polygon model instance.

 ```js
 var vertices =